What is a root canal?

 A root canal is among the most common procedures completed annually.
 When decay goes deep into the tooth structure and irritates the nerve this treatment will save your teeth.

 At the center of your tooth is pulp.
 Infection of the pulp may be caused by injury to the tooth via deterioration, chips, and cracks.
 Swelling or sensitivity to temperature are symptoms of this dental complication.
+The right treatment for root canals in order to get your tooth restored.

 What happens after treatment?